whatextent/whatextent.com/_about/3-about-justin-too.md

 ![Justin Too bicycling across Arizona in 2014 during his A21 Across America anti-trafficking campaign](/assets/images/about/team/justin-too/justin-too-biking-in-arizona.jpg){: .align-center}

-As evidence of his character and abilities, [Justin bicycled 3000 miles across the USA to fight human trafficking](http://a21acrossamerica.com) in July 2014, raising over $16,000 in a community-wide campaign.
+As evidence of his character and abilities, [Justin bicycled 3000 miles across the USA to fight human trafficking](http://a21acrossamerica.com) in July 2014, raising close to $20,000 in a community-wide freedom campaign.
 {: .text-justify}

 {% include gallery id="gallery-a21" caption="Justin's [A21 Across America campaign](http://a21acrossamerica.com/) in 2014." %}